UltimateTimmeh/dotfiles/README.md

   sshfs, for mounting remote filesystems.
 Installed with the package manager (ssh sshfs).
 Configuration available.

 - **Sublime Text 3**: My preferred text editor.
-Installed from the official .deb file downloaded from Sublime Text's website.
+Installed from the Sublime Text package repositories (sublime-text).
 Configuration available.

   *Note:* Installation of the Sublime Text 3 configuration sets up automatic installation of Package Control and a number of Sublime Packages, applied when